AndreasGocht/leapDriver/README.md

 The leapDriver should work now.
 If not, please create a ticket at guthub.

 # Run
-If you installed the driver with "make install" this is not necessary
+If you installed the driver with "make install" this is not necessary.
 ```
   sudo chmod a+rw /dev/uinput
   sudo leapd &